 Funnily enough, it’s probably best enjoyed through contemporary eyes as those watching may be so desperate for a hint of Jason Voorhees, who overshadows the entire series, that they’re caught unaware when the true murderer is revealed.

 You can’t always judge a book by its cover, and Tucker & Dale vs Evil proves you can’t judge a ‘hillbilly’ by the standards of horror films.
-Good-natured and gory, the film sees the titular Tucker and Dale, two well-meaning guys living in the middle of nowhere who are presumed to be evil-hick killers by some vapid college students.
+Good-natured and gory, the film sees the titular Tucker and Dale, two well-meaning guys living in the middle of nowhere.
+Vapid college students arrive and assume they’re evil-hick serial killers.

-Flipping the traditional narrative on its head, Tucker and Dale found themselves attacked by the teens who believe they’re defending themselves from murderous hillbillys.
+Flipping the traditional narrative on its head, Tucker and Dale find themselves attacked by the teens, who believe they’re defending themselves from murderous hillbillys.
 It’s absolutely bonkers and has a lot of fun with its silly but clever premise, and we’d love to see that long-promised sequel.

 As someone who’s terrified of possessed dolls, I avoided Child’s Play like the plague growing up, which was a mistake on my part.
 Because, like the Hellraiser movies, the Child’s Play films, initially at least, aren’t as self-serious and scary as I presumed they’d be.

-We laboured about putting Psycho on this list.
+We labored about putting Psycho on this list.
 It’s more of a proto-slasher, to be honest, but it helped to establish the foundation of the entire genre so we couldn’t ignore it.
+It’s also an absolute masterwork from a true horror pioneer in Alfred Hitchcock, so we decided to get over ourselves and give it some slasher audiences.

-Few these days would find this thriller movie scary, but at the time it was released the film was truly transgressive, with Hitchcock pushing filmmaking boundaries in new and disturbing ways.
+At the time it was released, the film was truly transgressive, with Hitchcock pushing filmmaking boundaries in new and disturbing ways.
 Even now, contemporary audiences often find themselves blindsided by the conclusion of the film’s bloody first act.

 Speaking of transgressive films, The Texas Chain Saw Massacre, in all its bone-chilling glory, may be the best horror movie ever made.
 Like Psycho, it helped to lay the bones of the nascent slasher genre, so while some may baulk at its inclusion on this list, we weren’t going to ignore it.